ppy/osu-wiki/news/2022-03-05-new-featured-artist-city-girl.md

 Most people would never associate lofi or modern pop with rhythm games, yet **City Girl** is here to prove everyone wrong.

-California based producer **City Girl** has crafted a neat collection of musical adventures with contributions from a diverse set of stunning vocalists.
+California-based producer **City Girl** has crafted a neat collection of musical adventures with contributions from a diverse set of stunning vocalists.
 Unbounded by genre and inspired by artists all over the board, **City Girl**'s music is the epitome of unexpected brilliance.

 **9** of those adventures are up for grabs from [**City Girl**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/245)!